Hands to Myself

 "Hands to Myself" is a song recorded by American singer Selena Gomez for her second studio album, Revival (2015).
 It was released on January 20, 2016, as the record's third single by Interscope Records.
 The track was written by Gomez, Justin Tranter, Julia Michaels, and its producers Mattman & Robin and Max Martin.
 It is meant to add a fresh female perspective to the album and was influenced by the music of Prince.
 Musically, it is a dance-pop and synth-pop song backed by lightly clicking percussion, hand claps, a guitar riff and "tribal pop" synths.
 Throughout the track, Gomez uses both her higher vocal register for belting, as well as her lower range breathy vocals in a volume just above a whisper.
 She clips her enunciation of the lyrics, which detail sexual desire.

 "Hands to Myself" received acclaim from music critics, who complimented its uncharacteristic production and lyrics, as well as Gomez's versatile vocal performance.
 An accompanying music video directed by Alek Keshishian was premiered as an Apple Music exclusive on December 21, 2015.
 The video depicts a film of Gomez dressed in lingerie playing a stalker of a Hollywood actor; critics commended its cinematography and the singer's appearance, hailing it as her sexiest and most revealing visual yet.
 Gomez promoted the song with televised performances on the 2015 Victoria's Secret Fashion Show and Saturday Night Live.
 It has also been lip-synched to by the Victoria's Secret Angels in a promotional video, and used in Beats Electronics' commercial for their Beats Pill portable speaker and was also featured in a television commercial for Pantene.
 Commercially, "Hands to Myself" reached number seven on the US Billboard Hot 100, becoming Gomez's fifth consecutive top-ten hit in the United States and third from Revival.
-It also peaked within the top ten in Canada, New Zealand and Slovakia, and the top twenty in Australia and the United Kingdom.
+It also peaked within the top ten in Canada, New Zealand, Portugal and Slovakia, and the top twenty in Australia and the United Kingdom.